 Table discussions were held while attendees wrote their answers on large pieces of posterboard and then shared their ideas with the group as a whole.

-Hershaw Davis Jr., MSN, BSN ’09, RN, clinical instructor, Organizational Systems and Adult Health, the University of Maryland School of Nursing, was glad he came.
+Hershaw Davis Jr., MSN, BSN ’09, RN, clinical instructor, Organizational Systems and Adult Health, University of Maryland School of Nursing, was glad he came.

 “I wanted to participate not only as an alum and a faculty member, but also as a Marylander.
 I have a vested interest in how we serve the people of Maryland,” he said.
-“And in order to do that, diversity, equity, and inclusion are a part of the service that we provide to our citizens in the state.”
+“And to do that, diversity, equity, and inclusion are a part of the service that we provide to our citizens in the state.”

 Added Tyrone Roper, MSW, director of UMB’s Community Engagement Center, “I just think that any work around diversity, equity, and inclusion is important because it really helps to ensure that the goals and values of the University are upheld.
 And it also creates a level of support and encouragement for the folks who have otherwise not been treated fairly across campus.”

-In the fall, UMB’s EDI Office will host more sessions in person and virtually to provide updates on the strategic planning process.
+In the fall, UMB’s Office of EDI will host more sessions in person and virtually to provide updates on the strategic planning process.
 In addition to the quantitative data from the dashboard and EDI-administered surveys, the office will coordinate with academic and administrative units to conduct focus groups and other meetings to listen and learn about UMB’s needs and priorities related to EDI.

 Roper said he plans to participate in future strategic planning sessions, focus groups, or in any other way he possibly can.